ashley-townsend/atlas_comp/README.md

 2. Of those States with populations **greater than 10 million**, which State has the **4th largest** population?

-3. Find the average City population for each State.
+3. Calculate the average City population, by State.
 Which State has the **lowest average**?

 Hint: You’ll only need to use two $group operations to find each State's average city population.
 Once you have this, just sort your result set accordingly and you should have the answer!